theCreedo/ericjmlee-next/posts/what-about-him.md

 image_link: 'https://miro.medium.com/max/1400/1*yEepbgIY7l9qWoHri6iuuA.jpeg'
 image_alt: 'fern leaves with a halo in front of sunlight'
 reading_time: 5
 description: 'When I went up to Michigan in the middle of September, I was so excited!
-But something was wrong...'
+But something was wrong.
+Michigan holds a special place in my heart — a place where I think about friends, food, and memories.
+But nowhere during the time had I thought about Him.
+Jesus.
+God.
+The Father.
+The Creator.'
 ---
 When I went up to Michigan in the middle of September, I was so excited!